 Veryst offers leading expertise in advanced finite element modeling.
 Although many firms offer finite element (FE) modeling, Veryst possesses an advanced level of knowledge for modeling complex, nonlinear problems across industries.
-Many of our staff come from leading nonlinear software firms and we have official partner relationships with several firms, including ANSYS, COMSOL, and Dassault/SIMULIA.
+Many of our staff come from leading nonlinear software firms and we have official partner relationships with COMSOL and PolymerFEM.
 We can address problems that other finite element analysis consultants either cannot or are not sufficiently experienced to do well.
 Some our strengths in finite element analysis are detailed below.

 We can translate designs from CAD to the completion of highly nonlinear analyses quickly.
 Our typical nonlinear FE analyses include modeling drop and impact, complex contact, failure modeling, and nonlinear material behavior including viscoplasticity, creep and relaxation, anisotropy, and failure modeling.